List of awards and nominations received by Jamie Lee Curtis

 The following is a list of awards and nominations received by Jamie Lee Curtis.

 Jamie Lee Curtis is an American actress, producer, and children's author.
-Among her various competitive accolades, she is the recipient of one Academy Award, one BAFTA Award (from four nominations), one Primetime Emmy Award (from three nominations), two Golden Globe Awards (from eight nominations), and two Screen Actors Guild Awards (from four nominations).
+Among her various competitive accolades, she is the recipient of one Academy Award, one BAFTA Award (from four nominations), one Primetime Emmy Award (from four nominations), two Golden Globe Awards (from eight nominations), and two Actor Awards (from four nominations).
 She has also been nominated for three Critics' Choice Awards, one Grammy Award, and one Independent Spirit Award.

 Her role as a goodhearted prostitute in John Landis' comedy film Trading Places (1984) won Curtis the BAFTA Award for Best Actress in a Supporting Role.
 For her comedic leading role in the James Cameron action comedy True Lies (1994), she won the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.
-For her role as a cantankerous IRS agent in the Daniels science-fiction epic Everything Everywhere All at Once (2022), she won the Academy Award for Best Supporting Actress and the Screen Actors Guild Award for Outstanding Actress in a Supporting Role.
-Her role as Donna Berzatto in the The Bear episode Fishes won her the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
+For her role as a cantankerous IRS agent in the Daniels science-fiction epic Everything Everywhere All at Once (2022), she won the Academy Award for Best Supporting Actress and the Actor Award for Outstanding Actress in a Supporting Role.
+Her role as Donna Berzatto in The Bear episode Fishes won her the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.

 Among her various honorary accolades, Curtis received a star on the Hollywood Walk of Fame in 1998, the Golden Lion Honorary Award at the 78th Venice International Film Festival in 2021, as well as the AARP Movies for Grownups Career Achievement Award and the Maltin Modern Master Award from the Santa Barbara International Film Festival, both in 2023.
 Curtis was made a Disney Legend in 2024.